Chevrolet Camaro (sixth generation): GT4

+NASCAR

-The Camaro ZL1 replaced the Chevrolet SS, which has been used since 2013.
+The Camaro ZL1 replaced the Chevrolet SS, which had been used since 2013.
 The new Camaro started participating in the 2018 Monster Energy NASCAR Cup Series season, and it won on its debut in the 2018 Daytona 500 with driver Austin Dillon.
 In the 2020 NASCAR Cup Series, the Camaro won its first NASCAR Cup Series championship with driver Chase Elliott.
-In the 2021 Season, Chevrolet backed-up their title with Kyle Larson, who won his first Cup championship.
+In the 2021 season, Chevrolet backed-up their title with Kyle Larson, who won his first Cup championship.
+As the Camaro was discontinued after 2023 with no direct replacement, Chevrolet rebranded all Camaro-body stock cars as the "ZL1" starting with the 2025 season.

 The Camaro SS is also currently used in the NASCAR Xfinity Series, being driven by the likes of A. J. Allmendinger, and Austin Hill.
-The SS has been used since the 2018 NASCAR Xfinity Series, and it won in its first race at Daytona.
+The car has been used since the 2018 season, and it won in its first race at Daytona.
 Tyler Reddick beat teammate Elliott Sadler in the closest finish in NASCAR history.
-The SS has so far won 2 championships, in 2018 and 2019, both won by Tyler Reddick.
+The Camaro SS has so far won three championships, in 2018 and 2019 with Reddick, and 2024 with Justin Allgaier.
+Following the discontinuation of the Camaro in 2023, all Camaro-body stock cars have been rebranded as generic Chevrolet cars since the 2025 season.

+24 Hours of Le Mans

+For the 2023 24 Hours of Le Mans, which marked NASCAR's 75th anniversary and coincided with the race's centenary, the Garage 56 concept car entry was based on the Camaro ZL1 stock car.
+Hendrick Motorsports fielded the modified NASCAR Cup Series Next Gen stock car.
+7-time Cup Series champion Jimmie Johnson, 2009 Formula One World Championship winner and NASCAR driver Jenson Button and 2010 Le Mans overall and LMP1 winner and WEC veteran Mike Rockenfeller were the drivers, while Johnson's longtime crew chief Chad Knaus was project manager.
+The car also bore #24 in honor of Jeff Gordon.

+During the endurance race, the Garage 56 Camaro exceeded expectations and drew large international fanfare, for its performance and stark visual and aural contrast to the rest of the field.For the majority of the race, the Garage 56 Camaro was ahead of all the cars in the GTE class.
+However, after the 20th hour, the vehicle encountered a driveline issue which necessitated over an hour of repairs, after which the team finished in 39th place out of 62 cars, after completing 285 laps.

+Supercars Championship

 The Camaro ZL1 replaced the Holden Commodore in the Supercars Championship, starting from 2023.

+The 2023 Teams' and Drivers' Championship was won by Erebus Motorsport and their driver Brodie Kostecki, piloting the Camaro ZL1 Supercar.